nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 <div data-node-type="callout-text"><strong>Do It Yourself:</strong> You can Create a Facebook Page using <a target="_blank" rel="noopener noreferrer nofollow" href="https://facebook.com/pages/create" style="pointer-events: none">this link</a> and Instagram Account using <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.instagram.com/accounts/emailsignup/" style="pointer-events: none">this link</a></div>
 </div>

-* ### Meta Pixel
+* ### Meta Pixel / Facebook Pixel Setup

 Meta Pixel (or Facebook Pixel) is a tool that is connected to your Shopify Store and sends all the data to Facebook solely for the purpose of advertising and retargeting.
 It captures the website visitors, location and other details and matches it with Facebook's algorithm which also helps you in tracking the purchases.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text"><strong>Do It Yourself:</strong> You can install Meta Pixel by adding <a target="_blank" rel="noopener noreferrer nofollow" href="https://apps.shopify.com/facebook" style="pointer-events: none">Facebook Sales Channel</a> to your Shopify Store. (<a target="_blank" rel="noopener noreferrer nofollow" href="https://help.shopify.com/en/manual/online-sales-channels/facebook-instagram-by-meta/setup" style="pointer-events: none">guide</a> by Shopify)</div>
+<div data-node-type="callout-text"><strong>Do It Yourself:</strong> You can install Meta Pixel by adding <a target="_blank" rel="noopener noreferrer nofollow" href="https://apps.shopify.com/facebook" style="pointer-events: none">Facebook Sales Channel</a> to your Shopify Store. (<a target="_blank" rel="noopener noreferrer nofollow" href="https://help.shopify.com/en/manual/online-sales-channels/facebook-instagram-by-meta/setup" style="pointer-events: none">guide</a> by Shopify on adding sales channel)</div>
 </div>

-* ### Facebook Business Manager
+* ### Facebook/Meta Business Manager Setup

 Facebook Business Manager (or Meta Business Manager) is a comprehensive tool to manage all your business assets in one place.
 Business assets basically encompass your Facebook Page, Instagram Page, Meta Pixel (as discussed above), and your business audiences, along with business insights.

 Imagine you're hiring someone to run ads for your Shopify business.
 You can simply grant them access to your Facebook Business Manager, and they'll have all the necessary access.
 It also houses your billing information and ad accounts, including all associated ads.
+Hence, this is an important thing to have in your Shopify Marketing Checklist

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>